AriFordsham/GHCWiki/pattern-synonyms.md

 ## Bidirectional pattern synonyms

-What if you want to use `Plus1` from the earlier example in an expression.
+What if you want to use `Plus1` from the earlier example in an expression?
 It's clearly impossible since its expansion is a pattern that has no meaning as an expression.
-Nevertheless, if we want to make what looks like constructors for a type we will often want to use them in both patterns and expressions.
+Nevertheless, if we want to make what looks like a constructor for a type we will often want to use it in both patterns and expressions.
-This is the rational for the most complicated synonyms, the bidirectional ones.
+This is the rationale for the most complicated synonyms, the bidirectional ones.
 They provide two expansions, one for patterns and one for expressions.

 `pattern`*conid**varid<sub>1</sub>* ... *varid<sub>n</sub>*`=`*pat*`where`*cfunlhs**rhs*